Data linkage algebra, data linkage dynamics, and priority rewriting: Thread Algebra and Data Linkage Dynamics Combined

-A hierarchy of program notations rooted in \PGA\ is presented in~\cite{BL02a}.
+In~\cite{BL02a}, \PGA\ (ProGram Algebra) and a hierarchy of program notations rooted in \PGA\ are presented.
 Included in this hierarchy are very simple program notations which are close to existing assembly languages up to and including simple program notations that support structured programming by offering a rendering of conditional and loop constructs.
-In~\cite{BL02a}, threads that are definable by finite guarded recursive specifications over \BTA\ are taken as the behaviours of \PGA\ programs.
-The combination of basic thread algebra and data linkage dynamics by means of the use mechanism can be used for studying issues concerning the use of dynamic data structures in programming at the level of program behaviours.
+In~\cite{BL02a}, threads that are definable by finite guarded recursive specifications over \BTA\ are taken as the behaviours of programs represented by closed \PGA\ terms.
+The combination of basic thread algebra and data linkage dynamics by means of services and use operators can be used for studying issues concerning the use of dynamic data structures in programming at the level of program behaviours.
 Together with one of the program notations rooted in \PGA, this combination can be used for studying issues concerning the use of dynamic data structures in programming at the level of programs.

 We mention one such issue.
 In general terms, the issue is whether we can do without automatic garbage collection by program transformation at the price of a linear increase of the number of available atomic objects.
 Below we phrase this issue more precisely for \PGLD, but it can be studied using any other program notation rooted in \PGA\ as well. \PGLD\ is close to existing assembly languages and has absolute jump instructions.